shellen/1001albums-slackbot/README.md

 - Pulls the current album from your group's JSON feed on 1001 Albums Generator
 - Posts album details (name, artist, year, cover art, Wikipedia link) to a Slack channel
+- Uses Slack Block Kit formatting for clean and interactive layout
 - Runs daily via GitHub Actions, no server or deployment needed

 ---